5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 </details>

 ## Transferring the PathMap to `PlatformsXY.xml`
-Now that we found all the possible paths which can connect Pin Complex Nodes with Inputs and Outputs, we need to transfer the ones we want to use into a PlatformXY.xml file ("XY" corresponds to the previously chosen Layout-ID.
-In my case: 39).
+Now that we found all the possible paths to connect Pin Complex Nodes with Inputs and Outputs, we need to transfer the ones we need to a PlatformXY.xml file.
+"XY" corresponds to the previously chosen Layout-ID.
+In my case it will be `Platforms39.xml`.

 AppleALC's "Resources" folder contains sub-folders for each supported Codec.
-All of these sub-folders contain additional .xml files, LayoutXY.xml as well as the afore mentioned PlatformXY.xml.
+All of these sub-folders contain additional .xml files, such as `LayoutXY.xml` as well as `PlatformXY.xml`.
 For each existing Layout-ID there are corresponding .xml files with the same number.

-### Structure of `Platforms.xml`
-The Platform.xml contains the PathMap.
-The PathMap represents the routing of input and output devices of the Codec.
-The way inputs and outputs are organized within the PathMap structure, defines whether or not inputs and outputs are switched automatically or have to be sitched manually.

-#### Switch-Mode

-- **PathMap**
-	- **Array 0**
-		- Input 0 (Nodes 0, 1 and 2)
-		- Input 1 (Nodes 0, 1 and 2)
-	- **Array 1**
-		- Output 0 (Nodes 0, 1 and 2)
-		- Output 1 (Nodes 0, 1 and 2)
-	- etc.

-#### Manual-Mode

-- **PathMap**
-	- **Array 0**
-		- Input 0 (Nodes 0, 1 and 2)
-	- **Array 1**
-		- Input 1 (Nodes 0, 1 and 2)
-	- **Array 2**
-		- Output 0 (Nodes 0, 1 and 2)
-	- **Array 3**
- 		- Output 1 (Nodes 0, 1 and 2)
- 	- etc.

 If you open it, you don't see much on the top level:</br>
 ![](Pics/platforms01.png)</br>